Apply to the College of Medicine – Click Here to Apply

 There are two tracks recommended to set yourself up for applying to the Mental Health Counseling (MS) program.
 These options allow completion of the undergraduate and doctoral program in 6 years.

-Pre-Mental Health Counseling Pathway:
+Pre-Mental Health Counseling Advisory Track:

 There is currently no early assurance pathway available for direct entry into the Mental Health Counseling (MS) program.
 We encourage students that are interested in pursuing Mental Health Counseling to enrolled in the Psychology (BA) or Communication Science & Disorders (BS) program.

-Lean more about Pre-Mental Health Counseling Pathway degrees
+Learn About Pre-Mental Health Counseling Pathway Degrees

 Contact Admissions